 All NEOs participate in the group benefits plan for all employees, which provides health and dental coverage on a cost-sharing basis.
 Each of the NEOs also benefits from term life insurance of up to one time his base salary under the group benefits plan.
 Disability coverage of up to \$7,000 monthly is available under the group benefits plan and is paid for by the NEOs.
-These benefit amounts are treated as non-taxable income.
+These benefit amounts are treated as non-taxable benefit.

-Each of the NEOs is required to travel in his normal course of business and is provided with a cell phone and an annual utility road vehicle allowance, which permits access to often remote and geographically diverse terrain associated with mine sites, and are treated as taxable income.
+Each of the NEOs is required to travel in his normal course of business and is provided with a cell phone and an utility road vehicle is provided to them, which permits access to often remote and geographically diverse terrain associated with mine sites, and are treated as taxable income.

-The Company pays for fees associated with the professional memberships of Mr. Éric Alexandre and Mr. Laplante, which they require to maintain their designation with and participation in their respective professional organizations.
+The Company pays for fees associated with the professional membership for the CFO, which he require to maintain his designation with and participation in the professional organization of which he is member.